All about Text Blocks! Classified Berkian Information!

 Length Of

-Convert Numbers To Text
+Convert Numbers To Text (With Commas)

 Now, this one is pretty simple, but small warning, remember the Create Text section?

 Just to be sure, when I mean (using commas) I don’t mean putting a comma after every number, I mean adding the comma at every 3 digits.
 For example, 1234, use the converter and you get 1,234.
 So you would also need to be wary to add the commas when needed in your broadcasts.
+There are 2 obstacles when using this block.
+One, for example, if you’re storing a string in a variable via the convert text to numbers(with commas) block[2] and you want to use an if statement to check if the variable is equal to another string, you have to make sure to remember that commas are involved now.
+The second obstacle, although a bit… superfluous, is that you can only have up to 3 decimals when converting with this block.
+There is a bypass to this here.

 That pretty much sums it all up.

 Now we’re moving on to advanced!
-These blocks are not as used and have more specific
+These blocks are not as used and have more specific uses

-Get Sub-string letter# to letter#
+Get Sub-string ____ to ______

 This part of it cuts out pieces of text from the string.
 For example.